ali-amaan/Code-Tasks/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Once the server is running, open [http://localhost:3000](http://localhost:3000) in your browser to view the chatbot.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+## 🛠️ Pulling Code and Running Locally

+To pull the code and run the project locally, follow these steps:

+1. Clone the repository:
+    ```bash
+    git clone <repository-url>
+    ```
+2. Navigate to the project directory:
+    ```bash
+    cd <project-directory>
+    ```
+3. Install dependencies:
+    ```bash
+    npm install
+    # or
+    yarn install
+    # or
+    pnpm install
+    ```
+4. Start the development server:
+    ```bash
+    npm run dev
+    # or
+    yarn dev
+    # or
+    pnpm dev
+    # or
+    bun dev
+    ```

+Once the server is running, open [http://localhost:3000](http://localhost:3000) in your browser to view your application.

+## 📦 Dependencies

+This project includes the following dependencies:

+- **Next.js**: A React framework for production.
+- **React**: A JavaScript library for building user interfaces.
+- **TypeScript**: A strongly typed programming language that builds on JavaScript.
+- **Shadcn**: A react based front end UI library to integrate into projects.
+- **Vercel AI SDK**: An SDK for next.js apps to interact with several LLMs.
+- **next/font**: For optimizing and loading fonts like [Geist](https://vercel.com/font).

-## Learn More
+## 📚 Learn More

-To learn more about Next.js, take a look at the following resources:
+Explore the following resources to deepen your understanding of Next.js:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- [Next.js Documentation](https://nextjs.org/docs): Comprehensive guides and API references.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
+- [Learn Next.js](https://nextjs.org/learn): An interactive tutorial for beginners.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

-## Deploy on Vercel
+- [Next.js GitHub Repository](https://github.com/vercel/next.js): Contribute and provide feedback.

+## 🚢 Deployment

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+Deploy your Next.js application effortlessly using the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme), created by the team behind Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+For detailed deployment instructions, refer to the [Next.js Deployment Documentation](https://nextjs.org/docs/app/building-your-application/deploying).

+---

+Made with Love at Nokia HQ Finland by Ali Amaan 🎉